Sofiane-h31/aero-rag/README.md

 Large language models are fluent but ungrounded: they predict the *most plausible* answer, not the *most truthful* one.
-RAG fixes this by retrieving real documents and forcing the model to answer from them — and to admit when the answer isn't there.
+RAG fixes this by retrieving real documents and forcing the model to answer from them, and to admit when the answer isn't there.
 This repo is a minimal, readable implementation of that idea on a real, messy, domain-specific corpus.